EOEPCA/eoap-cwlwrap/README.md

   * any other kind of input won't be transformed;
 - `outpus` coming from `app`:
   * if type is assignable to [Directory](https://www.commonwl.org/v1.0/CommandLineTool.html#Directory) it is converted to [URL](https://raw.githubusercontent.com/eoap/schemas/main/url.yaml) output in `main`;
-  * any other kind of output won't be transformed;
+  * any other kind of output won't be transformed, but referenced to the related `app` output;

 ---